Measurement Questions for Class 4 with Answers

 Option c – Both (a) and (b)

-The physical unit is
+A physical unit is

-(c) the amount of substance.
+(c) The amount of substance

-A physical quantities
+A physical quantity

-(a) cannot be measured.
+(a) Cannot be measured

 (d) Both (b) and (c)